luclaurent/gradFD/README.md

-diffGrad
+gradFD
 =======
-**diffGrad** is a class which can be used for computing the derivatives and hessians of a function using finite difference.
+**gradFD** is a class which can be used for computing the derivatives and hessians of a function using finite difference.
 Many schemes have been implemented.

 Notice that the hessian computation remains incomplete and needs to be improved.

 Features
 ------
-**diffGrad** is able to
+**gradFD** is able to

 * Compute derivatives with the following schemes
 	- forward and backward finite differences of order 1 to 5 (BDx and FDx with x={1,...,5})